741 Colonel Ledyard Highway

 she obtained updated Quotes from Blue Earth Compost, noting that the pricing did not

 change.
-She stated new Quotes were attached to the Agenda on the Meeting Portal.
+She stated the new Quotes were attached to the Agenda on the Meeting Portal.

 The Finance Committee reviewed the Blue Earth Compost costs as follows: